-A minimum of 120 semester hours towards degree completion with a Grade Point Average of 2.0 is required for graduation.
+A minimum of 120 semester hours towards degree completion with a Grade Point Average of 2.0, in both the major and overall GPA, is required for graduation.
 A Satisfactory-Unsatisfactory grade may be used only for courses approved by the Provost.

 "I" - A mark of "I" is requested by the student and approved by the instructor and the Dean, when due to extenuating circumstances such as illness, a student is unable to complete the work assigned in a course.
 It is understood that to receive a mark of "I", all completed work (minimum of 75%) in the course must collectively be at the passing level or above.
 The mark of “I” must be removed within 30 days from the end of term.
 Failure to complete required work will result in a grade of “F”.
 An incomplete must be requested at least one week before the class end date.
 Students cannot withdraw from a class after an "I" has been issued.
 In determining the Grade Point Average the mark of “I” (Incomplete) will not be considered.